 Populous II: Trials of the Olympian Gods is a great sequel to one of the most unique computer games ever made.
-It was unfortunately not as successful, although every aspect of the game has been improved and various gameplay features added to make it a deeper game.
-In contrast to some unnamed god you play in the original Populous, in the sequel you actually are a god-- the son or daughter of Zeus, no less.
+It was unfortunately not as successful, although every aspect of the game has been improved and various gameplay features added to make it a deeper experience.
+In contrast to the nameless deity you play in the original Populous, in the sequel you're very much part of the scene – the son or daughter of Zeus, no less.
 Your task is to win a place for yourself in the pantheon by getting your worshippers to take on and beat the followers of the other gods.
 All in a day's work. |

 The great fun in Populous II is the little tricks you will learn as you play.
 If the enemy is on a holy pilgrimage, for example, rather than trying to kill them directly you can plant a swamp in their way and watch them march to their deaths.
 You can plant trees all throughout the enemy land and then throw a match to it and watch an entire enemy city burn in one giant conflagration.
 Planning, timing, and dexterity are all required for success, as well as quick anticipation of your enemy's strategy.
-Each of your opponent is introduced before the battle begins, and they do follow their legendary traits (e.g. if you fight Neptune, expect to see a lot of water effects) -- so playing the game is also a good way to bone up on your Greek mythology :) To round off this gem, there are random maps, multiplayer options, and practice mode where you can learn the game's mechanics.
+Each of your opponents is introduced before the battle begins, and they do follow their legendary traits (e.g. if you fight Neptune, expect to see a lot of water effects) so playing the game is also a good way to bone up on your Greek mythology :) To round off this gem, there are random maps, multiplayer options, and a practice mode where you can learn the game's mechanics.
 Even today, you won't likely find a better god game anywhere.
-Highly recommended!
+Highly recommended!Reviewed by: Underdogs